Chan-08/Currency-Converter/README.md

 5. Create a pull request on the original repository explaining your changes and why they should be merged.

- License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 Feel free to use and modify this project for your own use, and if you have any questions or suggestions, please don't hesitate to reach out.